KainNhantumbo/maron-themes/README.md

 "workbench.colorCustomizations": {
     // you can change this color to whatever you want "tab.activeBorderTop": "#ffffff80",
-    // leave as is here to maintain bottom color invisible "tab.activeBorder": "#00000000"
+    // leave "as is" here to maintain bottom color invisible "tab.activeBorder": "#00000000"
   },
 ```